Guitar Build Process

 Align scarf joint using scarf joint clamping jig

-This will prevent two problems
+This will solve two problems

 Glue up & clamp